Awards of Outstanding Achievement

 - Vision: Advances a vision of the future of museums, of what could be.

-- A project explanation, max 4 pages, that details what makes this project an outstanding achievement, how it meets the selection criteria.
-Attach as Appendix 2.
+- A project explanation, max.
+1,500 words, that details what makes this project an outstanding achievement, how it meets the selection criteria.

 - You may provide hyperlinks or web links as relevant support material — OPTIONAL.

 - If you are submitting a publication nomination, please ensure to send 6 copies by mail to the CMA Secretariat at Suite 400 – 280 Metcalfe St, Ottawa, ON, K2P 1R7.
 Please note these publications will not be returned.